fasosrealestate-maker/SolGrid/README.md

 # SolGrid

-**Sun-Powered Solutions**
+**Sun Powered Solutions**

 SolGrid is an e-commerce website for a portable solar oven designed for outdoor cooking.
-The product is a compact, foldable solar cooker that uses reflective panels to concentrate sunlight and cook food without fuel, fire, or electricity — ideal for camping, hiking, and off-grid adventures.
+The product is a compact, foldable solar cooker that uses reflective panels to concentrate sunlight and cook food without fuel, fire, or electricity ideal for camping, hiking, and off-grid adventures.

 ## About the Product